 As they are so well behaved, it is a pleasure to take our children out of school and people often comment upon how polite they are when we are out and about.

 We have clear rules to ensure that children know what is expected of them and to help them to get back on track if things go wrong.
-We aim to teach children about consequences of behaviour following a scheme on Social and Emotional Aspects of Learning.
-Children are taught these skills within the following guidelines which we call our “STEP” system:
+We aim to teach children about responsibility, so that they understand what they can do to improve their behaviour.
+They are taught this within the following guidelines which we call our “STEP” system:

-STEP 1 – a simple reminder about what is expected
+STEP 1 – a simple reminder about the benefits of taking responsibility for own positive behaviour

-STEP 3 – if a warning has not helped a child will be given time out to think about behaviour
+STEP 3 – if a warning has not helped a child to change their behaviour, time out is given to allow thinking time

-STEP 6 – a child can be excluded - can be school-based exclusion, or a child may be sent home.
+STEP 6 – as a last resort a child could be excluded - this could be a school-based exclusion, or a child may be sent home

-We are pleased to state that we rarely reach STEP 4-6.
 All staff are consistent in their use of the STEP system and the children in our school understand that our simple procedures are in place to guide and help them.
 Bullying, swearing, racist behaviour, verbal or physical violence and deliberate damage to property are not tolerated at Drighlington Primary School.
-Parents and carers are contacted at an early stage as we believe it is important to work together to help children conform to the school rules.
-If families know that a child is unhappy for some reason, please come and tell us.
-We do take this seriously and work closely with parents and carers to resolve problems.
+Parents and carers are contacted when we become concerned about a child as we believe it is important to work together to support children.